Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Examples

 \section{Examples}

-Below we first return to our motivating example of reconciling wins and losses in a martingale game, where unlikely time marginals may reveal a foul play.
-Next, we discuss a second academic example, to schedule probabilistic flow in a traffic network so as to regulate the flow rate across critical points.
-The setting is framed as transportation through bridges that link a city to its downtown.
-Passing through either bridge is a stopping criterion.
-We then postulate that one of the bridges closes during peak traffic hours, and seek to redirect traffic with a Markov policy so that we abide by a prescribed time marginal for the traffic going across to meet, e.g., capacity constraints.
+Below, we first return to our motivating example of reconciling wins and losses in a martingale game, where unlikely stopping-time marginals may reveal a foul play.
+Next, we discuss a second academic example of scheduling probabilistic flow on a network so as to regulate the capacity at critical nodes.
+This example setting is framed as a transportation network of some city neighborhoods.
+The city has two one-way roads linking these neighborhoods to the downtown, and passing through either road is the stopping rule.
+We then assume that one of the roads closes during peak traffic hours and seek to redirect the flow with a Markov policy so that it abides by a prescribed stopping-time marginal for the traffic going across to meet the capacity constraints.